cscribn/README-manager/README.md

 * If you present a problem, propose a solution.
 * Do what you can, where you are, with what you have.
 * Sometimes we'll have to disagree but move forward.
-* I tend to show very little emotion (I'm working on this).
-If your feelings don't match up with my expression, please ask about it so we can get on the same page.
+* I tend to show very little emotion.
+Please ask if you're unsure about how I'm feeling.
 * We'll rethink and relearn.
 * Take risks.
 Clean up what you mess up.